-Veterans can receive an application from the VA Certifying Official in Student Development or the local county office of the NC Division of Veterans Affairs.
+Veterans can receive an application from the VA Coordinator in Student Success or the local county office of the NC Division of Veterans Affairs.
 To complete an on-line application for educational benefits, go to GI Bill Web page.

-Dependents can receive an application from the VA Certifying Official in Student Development or the local county office of the NC Division of Veterans Affairs.
+Dependents can receive an application from the VA Coordinator in Student Success or the local county office of the NC Division of Veterans Affairs.
 Or on-line at GI Bill Web page.

 Choose a VA approved program.
 Almost all ACC Academic Programs that award a degree or diploma are approved.
 Corporate and Continuing Education programs are not approved.
-To make sure your program qualifies, visit Student Development and check with a VA Certifying Official.
+To make sure your program qualifies, visit Student Success and check with the VA Coordinator.